NOTE: THIS IS AN ADVANCED LEVEL COURSE.

 - Know how to navigate the file system.

-- Have the Training VM downloaded to your computer before you show up.
+- Have the Training VM (VMware or VirtualBox) downloaded to your computer before you show up.
 We will run through the configuration and installation process for this VM, so you don’t even need to boot it up yet.
 Just make sure that it’s on your computer and you know how to start it.

 - Be ready to completely shift configuration management paradigms!
 Writing Puppet code is not like writing your average shell script, so prepare to learn a new way of thinking.